facebook

 Sexual Assault Response Program (SARP)

-The Sexual Assault Response Program (SARP) provides support for individuals identifying as female or non-binary who have experienced a recent sexual assault.
+The Sexual Assault Response Program (SARP) provides information and support to survivors of sexual assault.

 Individuals can receive emotional support, justice-related information and referrals to counselling and other resources.
 Up to 20 weekly sessions of trauma counselling and coping skills are available through the Montrose Trauma and Wellness Counselling program at Archway.